s0md3v/roop/README.md

 Choose a face (image with desired face) and the target image/video (image/video in which you want to replace the face) and click on `Start`.
 Open file explorer and navigate to the directory you select your output to be in.
 You will find a directory named `<video_title>` where you can see the frames being swapped in realtime.
 Once the processing is done, it will create the output file.
 That's it.

-Don't touch the FPS checkbox unless you know what you are doing.

-Additional command line arguments are given below:
+Additional command line arguments are given below.
+To learn out what they do, check [this guide](https://github.com/s0md3v/roop/wiki/Advanced-Options).

 ```
 options: